-- risks related to our limited operating history and history of net losses; - risks related to our ability to commercialize our approved products, including realizing the anticipated benefits of our commercial agreement with RadNet Inc. ("RadNet") and our co-development agreement with GE Healthcare, expanding our sales and marketing capabilities, increasing our manufacturing and distribution capacity, increasing reimbursement coverage for our approved products and achieving and maintaining market acceptance for our products; - risks related to the regulation of our products, including in connection with obtaining regulatory approvals as well as postmarketing regulation; - risks related to our successful completion of clinical trials with respect to our products and future product candidates; - risks related to managing growth, including in respect of obtaining additional funding and establishing and maintaining collaborative partnerships, to achieve our goals;
+- risks related to our limited operating history and history of net losses; - risks related to our ability to commercialize our approved products, including realizing the anticipated benefits of our commercial agreement with RadNet Inc. ("RadNet") and our co-development agreement with GE (the "GE Agreement"), expanding our sales and marketing capabilities, increasing our manufacturing and distribution capacity, increasing reimbursement coverage for our approved products and achieving and maintaining market acceptance for our products; - risks related to the regulation of our products, including in connection with obtaining regulatory approvals as well as postmarketing regulation; - risks related to our successful completion of clinical trials with respect to our products and future product candidates;

-Management's Discussion and Analysis For the years ended December 31, 2020 and 2019 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2021 and 2020 In USD\$ (000s)

-- risks related to competition that may impact market acceptance of our products and limit our growth; - · risks relating to fluctuating input prices and currency exchange rates; - risks related to the reimbursement models in relevant jurisdictions that may not be advantageous; - risks related to reliance on third parties, including our collaborative partners, manufacturers, distributors and suppliers, and increasing the compatibility of our systems with MRI scanners; - risks related to intellectual property, including license rights that are key to our business; - the extent and impact of COVID-19 and the related response from the Company, government (federal, provincial, municipal and state) and regulatory authorities; and - risks related to the loss of key personnel.
+- risks related to managing growth, including in respect of obtaining additional funding and establishing and maintaining collaborative partnerships, to achieve our goals; - risks related to competition that may impact market acceptance of our products and limit our growth; - risks relating to fluctuating input prices and currency exchange rates; - risks related to the reimbursement models in relevant jurisdictions that may not be advantageous; - risks related to reliance on third parties, including our collaborative partners, manufacturers, distributors and suppliers, and increasing the compatibility of our systems with MRI scanners; - risks related to intellectual property, including license rights that are key to our business; - the extent and impact of COVID-19 and the related response from the Company, government (federal, provincial, municipal and state) and regulatory authorities; and - risks related to the loss of key personnel.